sge-network/sge/docs/specs/Mint/03_State.md

 ## **Minter**

-The minter is a space for holding the current phase and inflation information.
+The minter serves as a repository for storing the present phase and inflation data.

 ```proto
 // Minter represents the minting state.